mila-iqia/slurm-queue-time-pred/docs/2_Results.md

    </td>
   </tr>
  </table>
- <i>Distribution of differences (in log10) between predictions and actual values of wait time for 10 training repetitions of the 6-layer neural network model.
+ <i>Distribution of differences (in log10) between predictions and actual values of wait time for 10 training runs of the 6-layer neural network model.
  </i>
 </div>
 <br>
 Values below -5.0 are not shown for readability.
 These are 292 predictions below -5.0 that have been omitted from the histogram above out of a total of 150,420.
-As before, we can calculate the percentage of predictions below a factor of 2 times the targets and a factor of 3 times the targets.
+As before, we can calculate the percentage of predictions that fall into the intervals [0.50*t, 2.0*t] and [0.33*t, 3.0*t].
 This percentage is 41.60% and 59.89% respectively.
 <br><br>
 </div>